ParkerRam/stat447_project/README.md

  ```
  stat447env\Scripts\activate
  ```
- If you happen to use csh or fish shell, source the corresponding activate file.
- After a successful activation, something like `(cpsc330env)` should show up in the terminal.

 5. Download [requirements.txt](requirements.txt) and put it in your working directory.
 Then install the dependencies listed with
  ```